Society has a growing need for battery metals to enable a full transition to clean energy and electric transportation.

 Estimating the resource

-DeepGreen holds rights to two exploration contracts granted by the ISA (NORI and Marawa).
+DeepGreen holds rights to three exploration contracts granted by the ISA (NORI, Marawa and TOML).
 Through surveying with underwater drones and taking box core samples we are able to estimate the abundances of minerals in our exploration areas.

 The NORI Contract Area alone is potentially big enough to supply battery metals for 140 million electric vehicles.